-EN 201,203.
-Survey of English D Literature to 1800 and After 1800
+EN 204.
+Survey of English D Literature

-The study of major texts from Beowulf to the end of the 18th century is covered in EN 201, from the Romantic period to the present in EN 203.
-Study will include divergent approaches to texts, the historical development of English literature, and the relationship between literature and other disciplines.
+The study of major texts from origins to the present in British Literature.
+Will include divergent approaches to texts, the historical development of the literatures, and the relationships between literature and other disciplines.

 EN 205.
-Epic and Romance A
+Epic and Romance